 3. Types of FSSAI Registration

-The FSSAI Licensing system is segregated in three different categories.
-One is the basic registration, and the other two forms of registration is State registration and Central registration.
+The FSSAI Licensing system is segregated into three different categories.
+One is the basic registration and the other two forms of FSSAI Registration .
+This category covers the following businesses: are State registration and Central registration.

 3.1 FSSAI basic Registration